 Some people are good at endings.
 Some people are rubbish.
-This blog will tell you how to conclude your poems in the right way.
+This blog will tell you how to end poems in the right way.

 Except of course it won’t.
-Because although it’s true that lots of poems go on too long, and a few not long enough, no formula or wise advice will help much.
+Because though it’s true that lots of poems go on too long, and a few not long enough, no formula or wise advice will help.

 I blame Wordsworth.
 I bet you can remember the last two lines of ‘I wandered lonely as a cloud’ (also known as ‘Daffodils’)?